-According to the Radio Advertising Bureau, Americans spend 22 percent of their time listening to the radio, listening from 14 hours to over 21 hours every week, depending upon their age.
-Its portability, coupled with its ability to segment listeners by their program tastes, has contributed to its long- standing popularity.
+According to the Radio Advertising Bureau, Americans spend about ten hours per week listening to the radio, depending upon their age.
+Its portability, coupled with its ability to segment listeners by their program tastes, has contributed to its long-standing popularity.

 - Deciding how you intend to produce your PSAs – whether you will hire an independent producer, having them produced by your advertising agency, or producing them internally.